airbytehq/airbyte/README.md

 **Note that you are able to create connectors using the language you want, as Airbyte connections run as Docker containers.**

 **Also, we will never ask you to maintain your connector.
-The goal is that the Airbyte team and the community help maintain it, let's call it crowdsourced maintenance!**
+The goal is that the Airbyte team and the community helps maintain it, let's call it crowdsourced maintenance!**

 ## Community support